Commercials, Videos

 Further, in the Filmation cartoon, Tri-Klops had what was called “Distavision”, which is basically a telescopic eye.

 I doubt anyone at Mattel cared that much about which eye was which.
 The idea was to give kids a springboard for playing with the figure and making good use of the rotating eye action feature.
-Personally I would say that the blue eye is the daytime/distavision eye, the intermediate red eye is the nighttime/night vision eye, and the final red eye is the Gammavision eye.
+Personally I would say that the blue eye is the daytime/distavision eye, the intermediate red and white eye is the nighttime/night vision eye, and the final red eye is the Gammavision eye.

 But honestly, as a kid, to me they were the friendly eye, the angry eye, and the really angry eye.
 He was a like Man-E-Faces in that way.
 The rotating feature made him have different personality traits.